Rhetoric, a Legacy, and Abandonment

 So now he's got to nationalize and say, I am a national candidate.

-And it's not going to be the same as Florida, but that same ability to balance a budget and keep taxes low and build infrastructure and promote energy and keep crime low that it makes people in the thousands want to come to Florida, is a blueprint that I can implement for the country.
+And it's not going to be the same as Florida, but that same ability to balance a budget and keep taxes low and build infrastructure and promote energy and keep crime low that it makes people in the thousands want to come to Florida is a blueprint that I can implement for the country.

 And then that's half of it.

-And then there's the personal, you know, I mean, it's very hard to be out more charismatic.
+I mean, it's very hard to be out more charismatic.
+I know his

 charisma turns people off, but who else can get 50,000 people at a rally but Donald Trump?
+He's funny.
+You know what I mean?
+And people say he's vindictive.

-He's mean-spirited in his language, but he you can ask Geraldo, who hates his guts.
+you can ask Geraldo, who hates his guts.

 They asked him the other day in the View, don't you hate Donald Trump, basically?
+No, I don't.
+Well, he's a racist.

-one Puerto Rican and Jewish, and he never was racist to me.
+One Puerto Rican and Jewish, and he never was racist to me.
+I mean, Geraldo trashed Trump and said he was bad.

 He wasn't going to vote for him, but he couldn't really say that Donald Trump had been mean and vindictive to him.
+See what I mean?
+Yes, I do.

 And he's not mean and vindictive.
+No.

 And that's part of his problem.
+He doesn't hold grudges.

 And so what I'm getting at is that